 It is important that you don’t overdo it when running intervals.
 Make sure to rest for one or two days after the session before doing your next workout.

-If you don’t want to be constantly checking your watch while running intervals, then try out the Interval Training feature on the Runtastic app.
+If you don’t want to be constantly checking your watch while running intervals, then try out the Interval Training feature on the adidas Running app.
 Besides expert-designed Training Plans, you can also put together your own customized interval training program.
 The Voice Coach guides you through your workout and tells you when to start each work and recovery period.